haydenz578/travel-api/README.md

 # Berlin Travel API

 ## 📖 Overview
-Berlin Travel API provides public transport travel information and operator data for Berlin and Brandenburg.
+Berlin Travel API provides public transport travel information and operator data for Berlin area.
 It is containerized using Docker and built automatically via a CI/CD pipeline powered by GitHub Actions.

 ## :camera_flash: Features